vimtaai/book-javascript/1b - JavaScript Basics/JavaScript Basics.md

 }
 ```

 Much like other similar languages, in JavaScript every statement is followed by a semicolon (`;`), however unlike most languages it is optional.
-While JavaScript interpreters are capable of [automatic semicolon insertion](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#automatic_semicolon_insertion), it is still recommended to use semicolons, as there are edge-cases that may cause unintended behavior (or syntax error) if we omit it.
+While JavaScript interpreters are capable of [automatic semicolon insertion][1bMDNSemicolon], it is still recommended to use semicolons, as there are edge-cases that may cause unintended behavior (or syntax error) if we omit it.

 JavaScript identifiers such as function and variable names are **case-sensitive**.
-There are well-established best practices for using different letter casing for different language constructs.
+There are [well-established best practices][1bMDNBestPractices] for using different letter casing for different language constructs.
 Variables, local constants, function and class method names use camel case (e.g. `camelCase`) while class names use Pascal case (e.g. `PascalCase`).
 Global constants may use upper snake case (e.g. `UPPER_SNAKE_CASE` ) but this is not a universally accepted convention.

 The language is also **dynamically typed**, which means that the type of a variable or constant is determined by the value that they currently hold.
 This also means that the types of variables are not declared in advance and can changes as the value of the variable changes.